pelazas/tsbuddy/README.md

 ### Key Files

 *   `main.py`: The entry point of the application.
 It orchestrates the entire pipeline from user input to product evaluation.
+*   `database.py`: Handles the connection to the MongoDB database and saves the products.
 *   `agents/user_input_agent.py`: Parses the user's natural language query into a concise search query.
 *   `scrapers/scrape_products.py`: Scrapes Amazon search results for a given query.
 *   `scrapers/product_detail_scraper.py`: Scrapes the details of a single product page.